aliokan/bnb-feedback-pdf-generator/README.md

 # BNB Feedback Municipality PDF Generator

-This project is a proof of concept for generating PDF files for municipalities.
+This project is a proof of concept for generating PDF files for municipalities and vendors.

 ### Prerequisites